epublication/epublication-api/README.md

 # What's next?
-The MVP is now being continuously developed.
+The MVP is now being continuously improved.
 New information and step-by-step instructions will be published continuously here.
+Next will be:
+- Schemes of the most important announcement types
+- Catalog of the possible keys/terms to be used
+- Catalog of the possible business cases to be used